 The compliance review and spot-check advisory reviews of project compliance are undertaken by the IRM Panel of Experts.

-Consultants may be hired to assist CRMU and the Compliance Review Panels to assist with investigations and fact-finding missions.
-Consultants with experience in compliance review and problem-solving can send their applications to the CRMU, and register themselves in DACON- a database of Individual Consultants and Consulting Firms maintained by the African Development Bank Group.
+Consultants may be hired to assist BCRM and the Compliance Review Panels to assist with investigations and fact-finding missions.
+Consultants with experience in compliance review and problem-solving can send their applications to the BCRM, and register themselves in DACON- a database of Individual Consultants and Consulting Firms maintained by the African Development Bank Group.
 Register now!